Meet the team..

 As a facilitator she has worked with a variety of sectors including finance, manufacturing, engineering as well as major government departments.
 She has designed and delivered innovative leadership programmes which incorporate a variety of learning interventions such as Action Learning, coaching and work based projects to keep the learning transferable, real and relevant.

-She joined FRA in 2010 and has since helped to run assessment centres at Alder Hey Children’s Hospital and Great Ormond Street Hospital; coached individual managers in a variety of NHS Trusts and worked with numerous leadership teams on their shared leadership in organisations including Marie Curie, Norfolk & Suffolk NHS Foundation Trust and Colchester Hospital University NHS Foundation Trust.
+She joined FRA in 2010 and has since helped to run assessment centres at Alder Hey Children’s Hospital and Great Ormond Street Hospital and Royal College of Physicians of Edinburgh; coached individual managers in a variety of NHS Trusts and worked with numerous leadership teams on their shared leadership in organisations including Marie Curie, Norfolk & Suffolk NHS Foundation Trust and Colchester Hospital University NHS Foundation Trust.
+She has also facilitated leadership development programmes in the Housing and Care Home sectors.

 After an early fast-track management career in the public sector, she chose to specialise in leadership assessment and development.
 A graduate and fellow of the Chartered Institute of Personnel and Development, she is approved by the British Psychological Society to specialist level and licensed to administer and interpret many psychometric instruments.